ahume/github-deployment-resource/README.md

 ### `check`: Check for Deployments

-`/check` always returns the single latest deployment.
+`/check` always returns the single latest deployment with NO related statuses.
 It assumes that any preceding deployments are invalidated by the existence of a later deployment.

 ### `in`: Fetch Deployment